phpmd/phpmd/README.rst

 Renderers
 ---------

-At the moment PHPMD comes with the following four renderers:
+At the moment PHPMD comes with the following renderers:

 - *xml*, which formats the report as XML.
 - *text*, simple textual format.